 C:\Program Files (x86)\IntelSWTools\compilers_and_libraries_2017.2.187\windows\bin

-If you have changed default installation drive (C:) you should use that drive letter instead of C: in above mentioned addresses.
+If you have changed the default installation drive (C:) you should use that drive letter instead of C: in the above-mentioned addresses.

 Step 4: Setting Abaqus to call Visual Studio and Intel Fortran

-Find default directory of Abaqus shortcuts.
-Just type “Abaqus CAE” in Search box of Windows 10 (lower left corner near to Start).
-Then right click on the program name.
+Find the default directory of Abaqus shortcuts.
+Just type “Abaqus CAE” in the Search box of Windows 10 (lower left corner near Start).
+Then right-click on the program name.
 Select Open file location.

-In addition, you can follow this address in your PC as default folder for Abaqus 2017 shortcuts:
+In addition, you can follow this address on your PC as the default folder for Abaqus 2017 shortcuts:

 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Dassault Systemes \SIMULIA\Abaqus CAE 2017

-Also, You can Copy & Paste this in your Address bar.
+Also, You can Copy & Paste this into your Address bar.

 “C:\Program Files(x86)\IntelSWTools\compilers_and_libraries_2017.2.187\windows\bin\ifortvars.bat” intel64 vs2013 &

 (Just Copy and Paste.
-Do not forgot the final Space after &)
+Do not forget the final Space after &)